 IPD allows for a more detailed exploration of the modeling assumptions.
 Each of the methods previously discussed assumes that the individuals across all studies follow an overall normal distribution.
 Both the Bayesian and frequentist approaches also assume the data within each study are normally distributed and the within-study variances are equal across studies.
 If IPD are available, these normality assumptions can be visually assessed using methods such as histograms and normal Q-Q plots.
 Because of this, access to IPD even for 1 or 2 studies could be valuable in investigating these distributional assumptions before using an aggregate data method to estimate the reference range.
 Similarly, with aggregate data, we cannot directly log-transform the individual measurements.
 Instead, the approximation given in Web Appendix 2 must be used.

-Applied example with individual participant data

-Here, we present the results for the clinical scenario using both the aggregate (two-step) approaches and the one-step approaches using IPD.
+We present the results for the clinical scenario using both the aggregate (two-step) approaches and the one-step approaches using IPD in Table 2.
 The code for the IPD analysis is presented in Web Appendices 6 and 7.
 In all cases, the data are first log-transformed (before aggregating) and the resulting ranges are exponentiated.
-As expected, the frequentist and empirical IPD methods gave slightly narrower estimated reference ranges than the Bayesian IPD method (Table 2, Web Figure 4).
+As expected, the frequentist and empirical IPD methods gave slightly narrower estimated reference ranges than the Bayesian IPD method (Table 2, Web Figure 3).
 With IPD available, we directly obtained the mean and standard deviation on the log scale for each study rather than estimating these using the methods presented in Web Appendix 2.
 Because the log-transformation differed between this analysis and the aggregate data analysis presented previously in Table 1, we would expect slightly different results even amongst the aggregate data approaches.
 However, the results using the aggregate data are comparable to those based on the IPD (Table 2).
 This supports the validity of the aggregate data approaches in this case, an important point since IPD are rarely available for all studies included in a meta-analysis.
-Web Appendix 6 includes histograms of the liver stiffness measurements both by study and pooled across studies on both the original and log-scales (Web Figures 5-9).
+Web Appendix 6 includes histograms of the liver stiffness measurements both by study and pooled across studies on both the original and log-scales (Web Figures 4-7).
 These were used to assess the within-study and overall normality assumptions imposed by the frequentist and Bayesian methods.
-We also plotted the study standard deviations and their confidence intervals on the log-scale based on the IPD (Web Figure 9) and repeated the sensitivity analysis described in the previous section; we observed similar results with and without studies 9 and 16, as shown in Web Table 5.
+We also plotted the study standard deviations and their confidence intervals on the log-scale based on the IPD (Web Figure 8) and repeated the sensitivity analysis described in the previous section; we observed similar results with and without studies 9 and 16, as shown in Web Table 5.

 Interpretation of results